 It's not Juliet that Romeo loves at the start of the play—it's Rosaline.
 This makes Rosaline an obvious foil for Juliet, so that Romeo's relationship to Juliet (the way he describes her and acts towards her) can be contrasted with his puppy love for Rosaline.

-Juliet is originally supposed to marry Paris, and whatever Romeo's faults may be, Paris serves as a foil to make Romeo look pretty good.
-It's hard to question Juliet's judgment in preferring Romeo to Paris.
-After all, Paris is always "convention" personified.
-He asks for Juliet's hand in marriage because he is friends with her father and because she's from a respected family with money.
+Juliet is originally supposed to marry Paris, and, we have to say, he makes Romeo look pretty good.
+Paris is—sorry—a big old square, basically convention personified.
+He asks for Juliet's hand in marriage because he's friends with her dad and because she's from a respected, rich family.
 Paris's behavior at the end—putting flowers on Juliet's grave like a conventional grieving lover—is totally consistent with his attitude toward Juliet throughout the play.

 Meanwhile, Romeo falls for Juliet before he even knows that she's a Capulet.
 Okay, to our modern taste, falling for someone just because she's pretty might not sound particularly evolved—but it's a lot better than liking someone because her dad is influential, right?